mficzel/neos-splash-00/README.md

 You will be asked questions regarding your desired distribution.

-**Please note:** For reasons of automation the installer initially installs some thrid-party dependencies.
+**Please note:** The distribution-builder initially installs some thid-party packages.
-These will be removed at the end of the installation process.
+These are removed at the end of the installation process.

 ## Acknowledgements

-This installer is inspired by the [Icehawk Installer](https://github.com/icehawk/installer).
+This distribution-builder is inspired by the [Icehawk Installer](https://github.com/icehawk/installer).